FedericoPozzoli/bahamas/paper/paper.md

 **Evidence**

 In future updates, we plan to include methods for computing the Bayesian evidence, enabling rigorous model selection.
 To estimate the evidence from HMC sample chains, we will implement techniques such as thermodynamic integration and stepping-stone algorithms [@Maturana-Russel:2019].
-Currently, `bahamas` also supports posterior exploration via nested sampling, using the nessai implementation [@Williams:2021], which provides evidence estimates as part of its output.
+Currently, `bahamas` also supports posterior probability exploration via nested sampling, using the nessai implementation [@Williams:2021], which provides evidence estimates as part of its output.

 **Flexible Parametrization**

 Uncertainties in both the stochastic signal and the instrumental noise are expected for LISA, not only in their overall amplitude but also in their spectral shapes.
 For example, variations in the astrophysical modeling of white dwarf populations can lead to fluctuations in the shape of the Galactic foreground spectrum.
 Similarly, incorporating more realistic noise components can introduce additional complexity.
 To address these shape uncertainties, we plan to integrate the Expectation value of a Gaussian Process (EGP) method, developed in [@Pozzoli:2024], as an example of a flexible parametrization.

+**TDI Correlations**

+Correlation between different TDI channels is expected due to the realistic configuration of the LISA constellation, such as unequal arm lengths.
+These correlations can be accounted for in data analysis under the assumption of stationarity, as they appear as additional off-diagonal terms in the covariance matrix at each frequency [@Hartwig:2023].
+However, such correlations have not yet been explored or modeled for the galactic foreground scenario.
+In future work, we plan to include a correlation matrix for stationary signal and noise and assess the impact of correlations in the non-stationary case.

 # Acknowledgements

-bla bla
+The authors thank ... for useful comments.
+Computational work was performed at Bicocca's Akatsuki cluster (B Massive funded).

 # References